 Rosemary Gravell PhD

-Rosemary Gravell has been a Governor since January 2011.
-She has a particular interest in pastoral and safeguarding issues.
-She runs the Livability Icanho Brain Injury Rehabilitation service in Suffolk, and is qualified in both Speech and Language Therapy and Counselling.
-Previously she was a Governor at a Church Controlled primary school for 12 years.
-She has four sons, all of whom have been educated at Ipswich School.
+Rosemary Gravell has been a governor since January 2011.
+She has a particular interest in pastoral issues, mental health and safeguarding.
+She worked in both clinical and managerial roles in the field of acquired brain injury, having undergraduate degrees in Speech & Language Therapy and Psychotherapeutic Counselling, and has written and edited books in the field.
+She has four sons, all of whom were educated at Ipswich School.

 Edward Hyams BSc(ENG) ACGI C.Eng CDIPAF MIET

-Edward Hyams joined the Governing Body in March 2014 and is a member of the Governors’ Committee having previously served on the Prep and Academic Committees.
-He is also the Governor with particular responsibility for Safeguarding.
+Edward Hyams joined the Governing Body in March 2014.
+He is a member of the Governors’ Committee and has particular responsibility for Safeguarding.
 He is an Old Ipswichian and was Head Boy in 1969.
 Edward has a first degree in Electrical Engineering from Imperial College and a postgraduate diploma in accounting and finance.
-He has pursued a career in investment, energy and in environmental innovation and now focuses on supporting innovative businesses and entrepreneurs in a number of early stage ventures.
+He has pursued a career in investment, energy and in environmental innovation and now focuses on supporting innovative businesses and entrepreneurs.
 His earlier roles include Managing Director at Eastern Electricity, Founding Partner of a Private Equity Renewable Energy Fund, and Chairman of the UK Energy Saving Trust.
 He is a member of the Development Board of the Lymphoma Action charity.

 Chris Oxborough BSc FCA